Close Cookie Popup

 This is the core rhythm of the game, repeat as needed:

-- Active Child Rolls the Die: The designated "active child" from the starting group takes the die and rolls it.
+1. Turn Leader Rolls the Die: The designated "Turn Leader" from the starting group takes the die and rolls it.

-- The Active Child Decides Where to Move
+2. The Turn Leader Decides Where to Move

-- Based on the number rolled, the active child now looks at the board and decides which direction they want to move their group's on-screen pawn (either Filly or Dilly).
+1. Based on the number rolled, the Turn Leader now looks at the board and decides which direction they want to move their group's on-screen pawn (either Filly or Dilly).

-- Key Reminder for Your Students: Encourage the active child by saying something like, "Look at your number, Maya!
+2. Key Reminder: Encourage the Turn Leader by saying something like, "Look at your number, Maya!
 Where do you want Filly/Dilly to go?
 Remember, in Hey Feelings, you can move your character any way you like along the paths!
 Your goal is to land on, or jump over, an Emotion Diamond!"
-(The child can briefly consult with their group for ideas, but the final decision rests with the active child).
+(The child can briefly consult with their group for ideas, but the final decision rests with the Turn Leader).

-- Teacher Action: Following the active child's decision, you will use your computer's mouse or trackpad to move their group's virtual pawn on the main screen according to the number they rolled and the direction they chose.
+3. Therapist Action: Following the Turn Leader's decision, you will use your computer's mouse or trackpad to move their group's virtual pawn on the main screen according to the number they rolled and the direction they chose.
 Just drag the pawn, simulate the movement like on a physical board game and drop the pawn by releasing the mouse button.

-- Answer & Update: Once the question from the card is answered by the active child (and/or discussed by the group, if applicable), and the card is closed, the on-screen diamond counter for that group will update automatically, reflecting their successful collection.
+3. Answer & Update: Once the question from the card is answered by the Turn Leader (and/or discussed by the group, if applicable), and the card is closed, the on-screen diamond counter for that group will update automatically, reflecting their successful collection.

-- Read Aloud: Read the question or task from the displayed card clearly and engagingly to the whole class.
+1. Read Aloud: Read the question or task from the displayed card clearly and engagingly to the whole group.

-- The next child in that group (according to their pre-established turn order) is now the "active child," ready for their turn.
+2. The next child in that group (according to their pre-established turn order) is now the "Turn Leader" ready for their turn.

 Repeat this gameplay loop (Roll → Move → Collect Diamond → Reveal Question → Answer/Discuss → Pass Turn), alternating between Filly's Group and Dilly's Group.
 Let the children enjoy the journey!